 To read more about how these are my FAVORITE classroom organizational tool, check out this blog post:

 I mean, is there anything more satisfying than shiny new school supplies?!
-These black table caddies are from Target and the pink cups inside are from Hobby Lobby.
+These black table caddies keep basic student supplies organized and the pink cups inside are from Hobby Lobby.
 The black tumblers were in Target Dollar Spot several years ago.

 I updated the color scheme of this Maker quote poster and hung it right outside my classroom door.
 This poster is a FREE download for my email subscribers and also includes a bright color scheme.
 I ordered this 20″ by 30″ size from Walgreens.
 Make sure to check their site for great coupon codes!